 Headdresses from offbeat sponsor Plumed Serpent are PERFECT for winter weddings.

-How adorable could would this super warm knit hat be on a winter bride?
+How adorable could super warm knit hats be on a winter bride?
 I'd die of the overwhelming cute.

 How this awesome sparkly head band?
 Warm and sweet.

 Fuzzy ear muffs in a variety of colors!
 This way you won't have to hide your fancy hair, but your ears will still stay warm.